-Planting in open public spaces
+Planting new trees on street or in open public spaces

 Can I sponsor a new tree?

 Yes.
 For a cost of just £295, the Council will:

 - Plant a 6/7 year old tree between about 2-3 metres high.